Trump Administration Considering 'Travel Ban' On Guatemalans After Asylum Snub

 Targeting remittances

-Trump made similar threats against Mexico if they didn't take greater steps to slow migration.
+Trump made similar threats against Mexico if it didn't take greater steps to slow migration.

 This spring, Trump threatened to impose new tariffs starting at 5% that would climb to 25% against Mexico if its government didn't stop the flow of migrants to the United States.

-Trump abandoned the threat when, he said, Mexico agreed to strengthen patrols on their southern border.
+Trump abandoned the threat when, he said, Mexico agreed to strengthen patrols on the border.

 The Guatemalan government did not immediately respond to questions about the possibility of a travel ban.